 - Leave your investment alone – all the evidence suggests that investors who try and time the market fail, and as shown in the numbers just mentioned, the impact is not minor.

-So armed with this knowledge, how do we tackle things at Guidance, my financial planning practice?
+Armed with this knowledge, how do we tackle things at Guidance, my financial planning practice?
 We don’t have a one size fits all approach, however our starting point is to use index solutions such as ETF’s, and then add in active management only where there is a specific strategy requirement.

 A solution that we use a lot is model portfolios built using entirely index funds, but with an overlay as to the allocation across the sectors, eg. Australian vs International shares vs Property.
-Once a year the model manager, a large US based global institution, conducts a detailed review of market and economic conditions, and rebalances the asset allocations within certain band limits to reflect what they see.
+Once a year the model manager, a large US based global institution, conducts a detailed review of market and economic conditions and rebalances the asset allocations within certain band limits to reflect what they see.
 They’ll never be all in Australian shares, or hold none at all, but depending on their assessment, they might tilt allocations 3 or 4% in one way or the other.
 They’ve been running models this way for over 30 years and their performance has been enough to cover fees and deliver a slight out-performance against the market benchmarks.
 Given our job is to help our clients achieve their goals, this is the outcome we want delivered.
 The more certain the outcome, the better.

 Resources & Links